apache/spark/docs/dag-serialization.rst

 which would make the Webserver very light-weight.

-As shown in the image above, when using the this feature, the Scheduler parses the DAG files, serializes them in JSON format and saves them in the Metadata DB.
+As shown in the image above, when using the this feature, the Scheduler parses the DAG files, serializes them in JSON format and saves them in the Metadata DB as :class:`airflow.models.serialized_dag.SerializedDagModel` model.

 The Webserver now instead of having to parse the DAG file again, reads the serialized DAGs in JSON, de-serializes them and create the DagBag and uses it